Scan Science and Technology

 The Experts below are selected from a list of 294 Experts worldwide ranked by ideXlab platform

-Allen J Solomon – 1st expert on this subject based on the ideXlab platform
+Allen J Solomon – One of the best experts on this subject based on the ideXlab platform.

 radiofrequency catheter ablation of ectopic Atrial Tachycardia using paced activation sequence mappingJournal of the American College of Cardiology, 1993Co-Authors: Cynthia M Tracy, Allen J Solomon, John F Swartz, Ross D Fletcher, Harry G HoopsAbstract: